I get it.

 But when you stop and remember that these are REAL people who were following God during times of trial and heartache and everyday life… and you try to imagine what life was really like for them… well, that can change everything.

-Instead of checking off your Bible reading for the day and being:
+Instead of checking off your Bible reading for the day and feeling:

 - bored by an ancient story…